Fintan-contents/nablarch-system-development-guide/en/Nablarch-system-development-guide/README.md

 If you proceed with the design without any standard, the UI, such as screen layouts, will vary with each designer and each counter customer.
 (Example: Position of buttons, whether to display confirmation and completion screens, unnecessarily rich UI functions).
 To later unify these features, customer approval may be required and the features may need to be modified in parallel.
 It may not be possible to withdraw the UI after it has been presented.
-In this case, there is a risk that the UI needs to be created individually in Programming Unit testing phase and the required man-hours will exceed the estimate.
+In this case, there is a risk that the UI needs to be created individually in Programming, Unit testing phase and the required man-hours will exceed the estimate.
 Reference：[UI standard customization](docs/UI_standard_customization.md)

 For an example of how to customize, refer to the following in the sample project: